danielpellatt/danielpellatt.github.io/project_page_revised.md

 This is a [Sharadar](https://data.nasdaq.com/publishers/SHARADAR)-based independent implementation, not a literal CRSP/Compustat reproduction of Kim et al. The goal is to preserve trading-date timing while using a different point-in-time data source.

 The panel is large enough for rolling cross-sectional portfolio formation: 15,381 securities, 36.89 million daily security observations, and 1.77 million price-present firm-months from 1998-01 to 2026-02.
-After the history, feature-completeness, forward-return, volume, and baseline market-cap screens, the headline Kim-style reproduction universe contains 934,751 stock-months, averaging 3,350 stocks per month across 279 monthly portfolio formations.
+After the history, feature-completeness, volume, and baseline market-cap screens, the headline Kim-style reproduction universe contains 934,751 stock-months, averaging 3,350 stocks per month across 279 monthly portfolio formations.
 The stricter NYSE-referenced 10th-percentile screen used later for implementation-aware comparisons contains 667,688 stock-months and averages 2,393 stocks per month, a 28.6% reduction relative to the baseline universe.

 Key design choices: